anthonyjhanna21/text-analytics-spring-2026-assignment-1/docs/AI_usage_log.md

-Task: Text Cleaning Functions
-Date: 2026-02-5
-Time spent: 15 minutes
+Task: Text Cleaning Functions,   Date: 2026-02-5,   Time spent: 15 minutes
 ---

 What I was trying to do: